Where to Find the Sick Leave Tracking Tool

 The tool will track your use of sick time from January 1, 2016 till your anniversary date (technically, the day before your anniversary date).
 After that first transitional 4 month period, the tool will track your sick leave from May 2 - May 1 each year.

-It may be helpful to think of the staff in two groups — hourly paid (such as support staff) and monthly paid (such as administrative staff and SRS):
+It may be helpful to think of the staff in two groups — hourly paid (such as support staff) and semimonthly paid (such as administrative staff and SRS):